 Wisconsin

 A conviction for grand theft auto can have serious consequences, including imprisonment.
-If you are charged with grand theft auto, you should contact a local criminal defense attorney as soon as possible.
+If you are charged with grand theft auto, you should contact a local criminal defense attorney or ask for a public defender as soon as possible.
 An experienced attorney will be familiar not only with the laws in your state but also with the judge and prosecutor assigned to your case.
 An attorney will be able to tell you how your case is likely to fare in court and can help you prepare your best defense.